LRiqlapa/picture-to-world/README.md

 This script can print your picture to world 100 x 60 using display shelf

+not support all collor, thats black and white if collors is too detailed

 also need normal world (cbd if can) full display shelf, you can using [putdisplay.lua](https://github.com/LRiqlapa/picture-to-world/blob/main/putdisplay.lua) for do that

 # Setup